Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Numerical examples

-To illustrate the capabilities of our proposal in dynamics and personalized prediction, referring to the workflow in Figure \ref{fig:workflow}, we present in Table \ref{table:realdata} (upper panel) the predicted outcomes for several patients randomly selected from the test dataset. \blue{The individualized prediction intervals can be constructed by $[\operatorname{CQST}_{i,0.025},\operatorname{CQST}_{i,0.975}]$ in Table \ref{table:realdata}.
-Aggregate summaries presented in Supplementary Figure S.3 demonstrate the concordance between the actual death time and the predicted values.} In addition, we generated 14 artificial subjects whose intermediate events occurred in sequence.
-Predicted overall survival reported in the lower panel (for synthetic data) of Table \ref{table:realdata} indicate clear dynamic changes in patients' predicted survival rates, CMST and CQST with different intermediate disease progressions.
-We also evaluate the predictive accuracy and robustness against the different copula types using the out-of-sample Brier score curves in Figure S.4 in the supplementary material.
-The proposed DP method always offered a lower Brier prediction error in the identifiable region $[0,t_U]$ with \blue{$t_U=24.02 $ years (8766 days)}, showing the advantages of the proposed dynamic prediction algorithm over the other competitors.
-Furthermore, the DP methods with the Frank, Clayton, and Gumbel copula structures yield the integrated Brier scores of $0.0863$, $0.0866$, and $0.0908$, respectively, for the test dataset, suggesting the Frank and Clayton models are comparable in terms of the survival prediction accuracy in this example. \blue{Calibration analysis provided in Supplementary Section E further demonstrates that the proposed model is well-calibrated and yields reliable predicted survival probabilities.}
+We also evaluate the predictive accuracy and robustness against the different copula types using the out-of-sample Brier score curves in Web Figure S.4 in the supplementary material.
+The proposed DP method always offered a lower Brier prediction error in the identifiable region $[0,t_U]$ with $t_U=24.02 $ years (8766 days), showing the advantages of the proposed dynamic prediction algorithm over the other competitors.
+Furthermore, the DP methods with the Frank, Clayton, and Gumbel copula structures yield the integrated Brier scores of $0.0863$, $0.0866$, and $0.0908$, respectively, for the test dataset, suggesting the Frank and Clayton models are comparable in terms of the survival prediction accuracy in this example.
+Calibration analysis provided in Web Appendix E further demonstrates that the proposed model is well-calibrated and yields reliable predicted survival probabilities.